-7.23 The five Tees Valley Unitary Authorities adopted the joint Minerals and Waste Development Plan Documents in September 2011.
+- 7.23 The five Tees Valley Unitary Authorities adopted the joint Minerals and Waste Development Plan Documents in September 2011.
 A Local Aggregates Assessment (LAA) was first published by the joint authorities in July 2016 and updated in October 2018, and will continue to be updated on an annual basis.
 The LAA explains that there is expected to be a continued reliance on imports of primary aggregates from North Yorkshire and other areas of the North East, particularly in the short to medium term.
 It is therefore important to continue to liaise with authorities which export aggregates to the Tees Valley.
-The LAA is updated on an annual basis.
-The last update commenced in January 2019 and was published for consultation in November 2019.
-An updated LAA is planned imminently following the publication of the national aggregates survey data.

-7.24 Waste management policies continue to encourage the re-use, recycling and recovery of waste in Redcar and Cleveland.
-In 2020/21, 69,059 tonnes of municipal waste was collected, a relatively small 4% increase from 66,525 tonnes in 2019/20.
-A total of 60,592 tonnes of household waste was collected, a 8% increase from 55,920 tonnes in 2019/20.
-The percentage of household waste sent to landfill increased to 1.7%, the landfill rate was particularly higher than normal in the second quarter of 2020/21 at 4.49%.
-There was a small decrease in the amount of waste sent for energy recovery and waste for recycling.
-There was also a slight decrease in waste sent for composting or anaerobic digestion.
+The last update commenced in January 2019 and was published for consultation in November 2019. - 7.24 Waste management policies continue to encourage the re-use, recycling and recovery of waste in Redcar and Cleveland.
+In 2021/22, 67,283 tonnes of municipal waste was collected, a relatively small 2.6% decrease from 69,059 tonnes in 2021/22.
+A total of 57,866 tonnes of household waste was collected, a 4.5% decrease from 60,592 tonnes in 2020/21.
+The percentage of household waste sent to landfill decreased to 0.59%.
+Percentages for waste sent for recycling or composting/aerobic digestion were very similar, but energy recovery was up 1.9%.